CLARIAH/clariah-plus/docs/textavprocessing.md

     * Covers multiple languages (focus often on dutch), also consideration for historical language
     * **Proposed discussion points:**
         * Focus on state-of-the-art techniques (e.g. transformers) for future development?
+        * Do we want to standardize web APIs for NLP tools?

 ## CLARIAH Services (2)